 How To Prevent Pressure Alopecia?

-To prevent pressure-induced alopecia, different researchers recommend regular turning or repositioning of the head after every 30 minutes.
+Researchers recommend regular turning or repositioning of the head after every 30 minutes as a way to prevent pressure alopecia.

 Typically pressure alopecia is reversible.
 Patients can grow their hair back after 3-4 months.